Qeole/colorediffs/README.md

   background and browsing a mailing list.

 ## Versions

+Thunderbird 91 and higher require version 2.2.0 or newer.

 **Version 2+ of the add-on is compatible with Thunderbird stable version 78.4 and onward.** It uses the `messageDisplayScripts` API which was added in